Royal Hawaiian Girls Glee Club

-The Royal Hawaiian Girls Glee Club is a chorale group of performers who have entertained audiences in Hawaii for a century.
+The Royal Hawaiian Girls Glee Club is a chorale group of performers in Hawaii, founded in 1917.
 Initially a group created through a YWCA program, they became the resident performers at the Royal Hawaiian Hotel.
 They sang on the first broadcast of Hawaii Calls, and for six decades were the featured entertainment at the Kodak Hula Show in Waikiki.

 Background

 The Royal Hawaiian Girls Glee Club was founded as the YWCA Hawaiian Girls Glee Club c.1917 by Louise Akeo Silva (1893–1980).
 Known by her maiden name of Akeo until 1951, Silva followed in the footsteps of her athletic older sisters May Akeo Kamaka (1887–1936) and Amelia Akeo Guerrero (1885–1977), by joining the YWCA in 1912.
 When the Hawaiian Girls Club formed in 1916, the Honolulu YWCA was creating several ethnic clubs, geared towards specific polling results.
 Hawaiian girls had expressed enthusiasm about athletics and music, but it is unclear when a separate glee club was formed under Silva, and the year varies by individual accounts.
 Trained in traditional hula by Mrs. Kekaha Ross of Maui, Silva became an entertainment coordinator at social gatherings for Princess Abigail Campbell Kawānanakoa (1882–1945), a strict adherent to the authenticity of Hawaiian culture.